Sarojini Nagar: Connectivity

-Sarojini Nagar Market is well connected by road, rail, air and Mass Rapid Transit.
+Sarojini Nagar Market is well connected by road, rail, air and rapid transit.
 New Delhi's Safdarjung Airport and Indira Gandhi International Airport are located approximately 3 km and 9 km respectively.
 The nearest railway station, New Delhi Railway Station is about 9 km from the market.

-For intercity travel, Rapid transit is the best and the most popular option.
+For intercity travel, Rapid transit is the most popular option.
 The Sarojini Nagar market is serviced by the Pink Line of Delhi Metro, with the Sarojini Nagar metro station conveniently located underground.
 DTC buses also provide accessible public transport between Sarojini Nagar Market and other areas across Delhi NCR.

 In addition, Ridesharing companies offer taxis, auto rickshaws, motorcycles, and scooters for easy access to and from the market.
-You may also opt to hire a private taxi or auto rickshaw.
+There are also private taxis and auto rickshaws.

-2005 Diwali Terrorist attack
+2005 Diwali terrorist attack

 Two days before Diwali, on 29 October 2005, a bomb was planted inside a hidden bag in the Sarojini Nagar Market.
-It went off at 5:56 PM, killing 37 people when the market was choc-a-bloc with shoppers.
+It went off at 5:56 PM, killing 37 people when the market was full of shoppers.